jabamaus/jaba/README.md

 - Renable logger
 - remove :in ... from api_call_line, by using caller_loc
 - Create a table of attr mappings from jaba->premake->cmake
+- Enforce that array attrs are passed arrays. eg defines :a becomes defines [:a].
+Too easy to type defines :a, :b and get an odd message